fabi8bit/dinomizer_drf_pp5/README.md

 ## Credits

-I heavily relayed on the walkthrough project lessons and that was mostly what i used.
+I heavily relayed on the walkthrough project lessons.
 Although the following resources were used

-- How to test the Asset list in automated test is [how to test a model that has a foreign key in django](https://stackoverflow.com/questions/44604686/how-to-test-a-model-that-has-a-foreign-key-in-django)
+- *How to test the Asset list in automated test* can be found [here](https://stackoverflow.com/questions/44604686/how-to-test-a-model-that-has-a-foreign-key-in-django)

 - [Django Rest Framework documentation](https://www.django-rest-framework.org/)